retainful/site/content/docs/woocommerce/connecting-the-store-with-retainful-account.md

 Post installing the Retainful plugin on your site, the next step is to get your store connected to your Retainful account.

-### Why should you connect your store with Retainful account
-By connecting the store with Retainful account, you would be able to avail the following benefits:

-1. **Access to Premium features**
-2. **Free trial for 14 days(for new users only)**
-3. **Drag and drop email template editor(So you have better customization options for designing abandoned cart emails)**
-4. **Option to set up abandoned cart recovery templates starting from 15 minutes of abandonment(While if you don't connect, the minimum allowed time for recovery emails is 1 hour)**

 This article walks you through the process of connecting your Woocommerce store with your Retainful account.

 ### Connecting the store with Retainful